wesleybeckner/salty/docs/_sources/salty_readme.md.txt

 We can generate many kinds of bitvector representations or *fingerprints* of the molecular structure.

-Fingerprints can be used as descriptors in machine learning models, uncertainty estimators in structure search algorithms, or to coompare two molecular structures:
+Fingerprints can be used as descriptors in machine learning models, uncertainty estimators in structure search algorithms, or to compare two molecular structures:

 ```python